 Annex 2

-Youth Task Force: Terms of Reference
+Youth Task Force: Terms of Reference [dRAFT]

 Composition and regional representation:

-The Youth Task Force is to be composed of members between the ages of 18 and 35;
+The Youth Task Force is to be composed of youth members, as defined in the resolution;

 Each national partner is encouraged to nominate one or two representative for the Youth Task Force;

+Youth representatives may be from government, non-government or research organizations, and be involved in activities including research, policy, restoration, community building and environment engagement.

 Other partners are encouraged to support and nominate youth representatives to the Youth Task Force;

-The Youth Task Force will strive for inclusion and diversity in its membership by giving priority to minorities and Indigenous Peoples and ensuring gender parity, and adhere to these principles via its organizational structure and mandate;
+The Youth Task Force will strive for inclusion and diversity in its membership by considering the participation of minorities and Indigenous Peoples where possible, and ensuring gender parity, and adhere to these principles via its organizational structure and mandate;

 Youth observers may nominate themselves, and the Youth Task Force will approve their admission unless one third of members vote against this.